-The Income Securities Portfolio is established under the Booster Investment Scheme, which is also managed by us.
-Further information in respect the Booster Investment Scheme is available on the offer register at www.disclose-register.companiesoffice.govt.nz or can be obtained by contacting your financial adviser or us.
+The Wholesale NZ Fixed Interest Portfolio and the Income Securities Portfolio is established under the Booster Investment Scheme, which is also managed by us.
+Further information in respect the Booster Investment Scheme is available on the offer register at www.discloseregister.companiesoffice.govt.nz or can be obtained by contacting your financial adviser or us.